danielepiccone/dotfiles/readme.md

 # Dotfiles

-deploy in ~/dotfiles and get comfortable
+deploy in ~/dotfiles

+run ./link.sh to propagate settings